metaneutrons/snapdog2/docs/blueprint/09-command-framework.md

 ## 9.1.
 Overview of Command Structure

 The command framework provides a unified approach to controlling SnapDog2 across different communication protocols.
-It defines the **logical commands (actions) and status information (state)** required by the system, independent of the specific implementation (MQTT, KNX, API, MediatR).
+It defines the **logical commands (actions) and status information (state)** required by the system, independent of the specific implementation (MQTT, KNX, API, Cortex.Mediator).
 This definition serves as the canonical specification for system interactions.

 The framework is organized into three levels: